Distance: 7.8 mile Loop | Time: 3– 4 hours | Level: Moderate

 I recommend taking your time and soaking up the views.
 They are endless.

 Every twist and turn of the trail leads you deeper into the valley with stunning views of hoodoos at every turn.
-One of my favorite sections of trail leads you up along a narrow ridge with sweeping panoramic views in all directions.
+One of my favorite sections of the trail leads you up along a narrow ridge with sweeping panoramic views in all directions.

 The geological formations in Bryce Canyon feel too perfect and too grand to have been created naturally.
 Sections of the trail feel man-made because of how perfectly each hoodoo is constructed.